 So, it all starts with Cerdic, a Norse King who chose to settle in England and founded the Kingdom of Wessex.
 He was supposedly a descendent of Brond, the half human child of Baldr, who was indeed the son of Odin according to all Norse mythology.
 Many generations of Cerdic’s sons supposedly ruled Wessex after his death in 536AD.

 In 802AD Egbert came to rule Wessex and he also claimed to be a descendant of Cerdic – whether this is true or not is unknown.
 But if Egbert truly was a descendant, it seems that Queen Elizabeth II is technically related to Odin.
 It is known that she is in fact descended from King Alfred (who is Egbert’s grandson) and Alfred’s grandson Æthelstan was the first true King, claiming the title ‘King of the English’.
 So if nothing else, it seems that the current Royals have a substantial claim to the throne.

 Finally, if Odin wasn’t a sufficient surprise, the Queen is supposedly the 122nd lineal of King David (the one from the Bible), therefore she can also chart her lineage back to Adam and Eve, which in my opinion seems like a more conventional claim than a Christian monarch being descended from a Pagan God.

 By Bethany Downs, Advantage Award Student

-For further information, please see the Royal Family website: https://www.royal.uk/anglo-saxon-kings
+For further information about connections to fantasy genealogy, please see the Royal Family website: https://www.royal.uk/anglo-saxon-kings